particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### TCP and UDP network interface 2024-10-31

+Documented the optional network interface parameter for TCPClient, TCPServer, and UDP, used to bind the connection to a specific interface such as Ethernet.

 ### M1 Enclosure antenna placement 2024-10-31

 Added [recommended antenna placement instructions](/reference/datasheets/m-series/m1-enclosure-datasheet/#muon-antenna-placement) for using the Muon in the M1 enclosure.